Algorithm Design and Analysis (Spring 2026)

 Use of AI Tools

-Powerful AI tools such as ChatGPT and DeepSeek can help you understand course materials more efficiently.
+Powerful AI tools such as ChatGPT, DeepSeek and Gemini can help you understand course materials more efficiently.
 We do not prohibit their use as learning tools; however, AI-generated content may contain errors, and it is your responsibility to verify correctness.

 Note: When solving homework problems, AI tools are strictly prohibited.
 Once you begin working on an assignment, you must complete it without searching for solutions online or using AI tools.